harness/developer-hub/docs/internal-developer-portal/catalog/add-user-groups-in-catalog.md

 :::info

-The User Groups registered as entities in Catalog directly are not synced back with Harness Platform.
+The User Groups registered as entities in Catalog directly are not synced abck with Harness Platform.
 The User Groups you add in IDP won't be available as a [Harness Platform User Group](https://developer.harness.io/docs/platform/role-based-access-control/add-user-groups).
-However, the opposite is true - any user group created in the Harness Platform at the Account level scope will be available in the IDP Catalog as well.
+However the opposite is true - any user group created in the Harness Platform at the Account level scope will be available in the IDP Catalog as well.

 :::